 - What will be the average distance of my runs?

-Knowing the answers to these two questions will help you determine the best type of running shoes to try.
+Knowing the answers to these two questions will help you determine the best type of running shoes to buy.

-Trail-running shoes are built for uneven and unpredictable surface conditions.
-With bigger lugs on the bottom, trail-running shoes are able to grip the terrain better than road-running shoes, while the uppers are typically constructed from stiffer and more durable materials to protect your feet from rocks or other hazards.
-If you’re planning on running at a national or state park, you’ll want to make sure to wear trail-running shoes for the right support and stability.
+Trail running shoes are built for uneven and unpredictable surface conditions.
+With bigger lugs on the outsole, trail running shoes are able to grip the terrain better than road running shoes.
+The uppers are typically constructed from stiffer and more durable materials compared to road running shoes in order to protect your feet from rocks or other hazards.
+If you’re planning on running at a national or state park, you’ll want to make sure to wear trail running shoes for the right support and stability.

-Cross-training shoes, often referred to as cross-training sneakers, feature a sturdy design and multipurpose outsoles for versatility while working out.
-Cross-training shoes can be worn on the treadmill, but only for short distances up to a couple miles.
-Cross-training shoes are perfect for people who do some running while working out but also spend time lifting weights or playing sports.
+Cross training shoes feature a sturdy design and multipurpose outsoles for versatility while working out.
+Cross training shoes can be worn on the treadmill, but only for short distances up to a couple miles.
+This type of shoe is perfect for people who do some running while working out but also spend time lifting weights or playing sports.

 Aside from the type of running shoes, you need to have the proper support to avoid discomfort during and after your run.
-Running shoe support is classified as stability, neutral, or motion control.
-Depending on how you pronate, you need to make sure your running shoes offer the right support.
+The type of support needed is based on how you pronate.

 What is pronation?

-Pronation is the way your foot strikes the ground when you run.
-Some runners overpronate meaning they run more on the interior of their feet while other runners supinate meaning they run more on the outer edges of their feet.
-To keep runners’ feet in proper alignment and reduce discomfort, major running brands like HOKA ONE ONE and Brooks have developed special technologies.
+The way your foot strikes the ground when you run is known as pronation.
+Some runners overpronate meaning they run more on the interior of their feet.
+Other runners supinate meaning they run more on the outer edges of their feet.
+Knowing how you pronate will help you determine what type of support you need: neutral, stability, and motion control.

 How Long to Break in Running Shoes?

 New runners need to be aware that it takes between 2 to 3 weeks for your running shoes to be properly broken in.
-Although they should feel rather comfortable from the start, it’s a good idea to wear them around the house or out on a few shorter runs (2-3 miles) before wearing them during a race or on longer runs (4+ miles).
+If you have properly fitting running shoes, they should feel rather comfortable from the start, but it's a good idea to wear them around the house or out on a few shorter runs (2-3 miles) before wearing them during a race or on longer runs (4+ miles).

 Learning how to pick running shoes is important to help prevent running-related injuries and pain.
 With the proper type of running shoe and support, you’ll stay motivated and on track to reaching your running goals.
-If you have any questions or need additional help finding the right pair of running shoes, contact an expert at your local SCHEELS.
+If you have any questions or need additional help finding the right pair of running shoes, contact a Footwear Expert at your local SCHEELS.